Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Methodology

+The different photoionization and photoheating histories adopted in our simulations affect the ionization state of hydrogen and helium and the temperature of the IGM.
+Figure \ref{fig:grid_IGM_prop} shows the redshift evolution of the global properties of the IGM for each of the simulated histories.
+The top panels show the temperature of gas at mean density $T_0$ (left) and the index $\gamma$ (right) of the power-law density-temperature relation $T(\Delta) = T_0 \Delta ^{\gamma - 1}$, where $\Delta = \rho_\mathrm{gas}/\bar{\rho}$.
+The bottom panels show the volume weighted average fraction of neutral hydrogen \xHI (left) and singly ionized helium \xHeII (right).

-The different photoionization and photoheating histories adopted in our simulations affect the \HI\ content and temperature of the IGM.
-The redshift evolution of the gas temperature at mean density $T_0$ in each of the simulated histories is shown in Figure \ref{fig:grid_T0}.
-The energy injected into the IGM during the epoch of hydrogen reionization results in a monotonic increase of $T_0$ until reionization completes at $z \sim$ 5--6.
-The gas then cools primarily through the adiabatic expansion of the Universe until it experiences a second heating epoch associated with the onset of helium (\HeII) reionization from the extreme UV radiation emitted by AGNs at $z \lesssim 4-5$.
-After the double reionization of helium completes ($z\sim 3$) the IGM cools monotonically by adiabatic expansion.
-Because of these two distinct photoheating epochs, the IGM temperature in our simulations is more sensitive to variations in the hydrogen photoheating/photoionization parameters $\beta_{\mathrm{H}}$ and $\Delta z_{\mathrm{H}}$ at $z\gtrsim 5$, and more sensitive to the parameters $\beta_{\mathrm{He}}$ and $\Delta z_{\mathrm{He}}$ at $z\lesssim 5$ during the epoch of helium reionization.
+As hydrogen becomes ionized at $z\gtrsim 5.5$ the gas in the IGM experiences a monotonic increase of $T_0$ while showing a close to isothermal distribution $\gamma \sim 1$.
+After hydrogen reionization ends at $z \sim$ 5.5--6.5, the gas cools primarily through the adiabatic expansion of the Universe.
+During this period the low-density gas cools faster and $\gamma$ increases.
+This first epoch of cooling ends with the onset of helium (\HeII) reionization from the extreme UV radiation emitted by AGNs at $z \lesssim 4-5$ which reheats the IGM, increasing $T_0$ and decreasing $\gamma$.
+After the double reionization of helium completes ($z\sim$ 2.5--3.5) the IGM cools monotonically by adiabatic expansion increasing $\gamma$ for a second time.
+Because of these two distinct photoheating epochs, the thermal state of the IGM in our simulations is more sensitive to variations in the hydrogen photoheating/photoionization parameters $\beta_{\mathrm{H}}$ and $\Delta z_{\mathrm{H}}$ at $z\gtrsim 5$, and more sensitive to the parameters $\beta_{\mathrm{He}}$ and $\Delta z_{\mathrm{He}}$ at $z\lesssim 5$ during the epoch of helium reionization.

 For simulations with $\Delta z_\mathrm{H} <0$ the temperature peak from hydrogen reionization is shifted to later times (lower redshift) and the amplitude of the temperature peak depends on the value of $\beta_\mathrm{H}$.
 Analogously, the parameters $\beta_\mathrm{He} $ and $\Delta z_\mathrm{He}$ determine the amplitude and timing of the second peak in $T_0$ caused by helium reionization.
-Positive values of $\Delta z_\mathrm{He}$ move helium reionization to higher redshifts compared with the reference P19 model, and higher values of $\beta_\mathrm{He} $ produce a higher peak in $T_0$ during the epoch $2.5 \lesssim z \lesssim 3.8$.
+Positive values of $\Delta z_\mathrm{He}$ move helium reionization to higher redshifts compared with the reference P19 model, and higher values of $\beta_\mathrm{He}$ produce a higher peak in $T_0$ during the epoch $2.5 \lesssim z \lesssim 3.8$.